 Official Score Reports

 As part of the application package, most universities accept only the official score reports sent directly by the organization conducting the test.
-The test taking organization may forward official score reports to several universities free of cost, if a list is provided within a specified time frame of the test.
+The test taking organization may forward official score reports to several universities free of cost, provided the list is forwarded within specified time frame of the test.
 If a student requires sending scores to other universities at a later date, a request will need to be made with the test conductor at an additional cost.

 SAT and Subject SAT